Dr. rer. nat. Tim Kodalle

 Gregory Kimmel, PhD

 Born and raised in NYC, Gregory moved to Florida with his parents before his senior year of high school, and went to the University of Florida for undergrad.
 He then moved back to NYC for a year teaching chess and mathematics.
 Later, He went to Northwestern University, where he received his PhD in applied mathematics.
-Gregory now works in Dr. Altrock’s lab at IMO, where his work focuses on developing mechanistic models of tumor ecology using evolutionary game theory, to explain cancer progression and cancer treatment.
+Gregory now works in Dr. Altrock’s and Dr. Nemi Andor's lab at IMO, where his work focuses on developing mechanistic models of tumor ecology using evolutionary game theory, to explain cancer progression and cancer treatment.
 When Gregory is not working, he enjoys playing racketball, beach volleyball and chess.